Jane Bowles: In the Summer House

 In the Summer House was her only full-length play.
 It was first performed in 1951 in the Hedgerow Theater in Moylan, Pennsylvania.
 The play opened on Broadway at the Playhouse Theatre on December 29, 1953, with music by Paul Bowles, where it ran for two months to mixed reviews and low attendance.
 Around 1963, the play was revived.
 The play was revived again in 1993 at the Vivian Beaumont Theater with incidental music by Philip Glass.
 This revival received nominations for the 1994 Drama Desk Awards for outstanding director of a play, set design, and supporting actress (JoAnne Akalaitis, George Tsypin, and Frances Conroy, respectively).

 The overarching plot is the comparison of an overbearing mother and gentle daughter and a gentle mother and an overbearing daughter.
 The plot is driven by character interaction and not action.
-It begins with a monolog by Ms. Gertude Eastman Cuevas, an isolated widow from Southern California who marries a rich Mexican (with a singing and dancing comrade), who is oppressive towards her daughter.
+It begins with a monologue by Ms. Gertude Eastman Cuevas, an isolated widow from Southern California who marries a rich Mexican (with a singing and dancing comrade), who is oppressive towards her daughter.
 The other widow is Ms. Constable and her challenging daughter.
 The daughters are both unstable.

 Miss Cuevas has a suitor which makes the mother feel like she needs to be more overbearing.
 The first act closes on Ms. Cuevas and her new husband reading newspaper silently.

 The second act occurs in a restaurant named The Lobster Bowl and uses intensive food imagery.
 Bowles's complex relationship with her mother could have been an inspiration for the plot.